NoUsername10/Solax-Cloud-API-for-Home-assistant/README.md

 **Solax Cloud API** integration to monitor Solax inverters using the official Solax Cloud API.<br>
-Supports all available API data from the SolaX Cloud API, and creates sensors dynamically based on your system.
+Supports all available Solax API data, and creates sensors dynamically based on your system.

 ## ✨ Features in short: